volusion/element/content/how-to/track-block-versions.md

 ## 9. Creating a New Major Version

 Sometimes you will need to publish a new version of your block that has a new feature, breaks changes, or diverges a bit from the original one.
+Wondering if your changes constitute a breaking change?
+[See our flowchart here.](https://whimsical.com/38gedXF7Vog1hLXa4cqd2h)

 ```
 element publish -m